yagizher/gta-resources/disc-boot/readme.md

 This mod adds the following:

-- Ability to get in a boot `/getin`
+- Ability to get in a boot `/boot in`
-- Ability to get out of a boot `/getout`
+- Ability to get out of a boot `/boot out`

 # Installation